-Although not every homeschooler chooses to use the government outline for a curriculum, many like to know their child is following along in a similar learning pattern to their publicly schooled peers.
-Or maybe they are curious at what their child should know at the grade level they are at.
+Although not every homeschooling family chooses to use the Ontario curriculum as a guideline, and there is no obligation to follow these documents in any way, some people like to know their child is following along in a similar learning pattern to their publicly schooled peers.

-The resources I’ve put together include all current editions of each subject: math, science and technology, language arts, social studies, the arts, health and physical education, and core French (where applicable).
+Now you can download each grade from one to eight in a single PDF file in a checklist format for easy reference and guidance.
+The resources I’ve put together include all current editions (up to Jan 2020) of each subject: math, science and technology, language arts, social studies, the arts, health and physical education, and core French (where applicable) for each single grade.
 I’ve tried to make it simple for you to look over, understand, and check off what your child has learned or is working on.

-Right now, I’ve only completed Ontario, but hope in the future to add the rest of the provinces and territories across the country as I know there are differences between each and unique expectations.
+Right now, I’ve only completed the elementary Ontario curriculum, but hope to add the rest of the provinces and territories in the future as I know there are differences between each and unique expectations.